Amos 5, 4-8

 Something to think about

-Today we are in the middle of Holy week.
-It is a time when there is no turning back for Jesus himself as we remember Christ's courage and the hope he gives us in facing his own painful death upon the cross and beyond in Jerusalem on Good Friday.
+There was no turning back for Jesus as we remember Christ's courage and the hope he gives us in facing his own painful death upon the cross and beyond in Jerusalem on Good Friday.

 Instead we are asked to seek the path of life in the living God of the present by a relationship in prayer.